tilaskabengele/BiCrystal/README.md

     source ~/.bashrc

 Restart your terminal window to start using `bicrystal`.

+Alternatively, with poetry, you can simply dwonload the repository by cloning it to your local machine.
+Then, create a python virtual environment using the .lock and .toml files provided.
+This will ensure that the correct versions of packages are installed.

 # Usage
 BiCrystal is an interactive program that instructs the user every step of the way.
 To start BiCrystal, in the terminal type: